oSoc17/rideaway-data/index.md

 In summary, the tool that we are developing aims to assist and encourage the verification of the OSM cycling routes in Brussels.
 Because we are an open source project, the code can be reused for other situations all over the world when one geodataset needs to be used as a reference, to compare OSM geodata for completeness and correctness.
 The open source approach also extend to our collaborating team mates who are working on an mobile web app that uses the route coding and colouring scheme in their routing interface.

 ## Some useful links
+* The OSM validation web tool via [cyclenetworks.osm.be](http://cyclenetworks.osm.be/)
 *   <span class="c2">[open Summer of code](http://2017.summerofcode.be/)</span><span> (an initiative of</span> <span class="c2">[Open Knowledge Belgium](https://www.openknowledge.be/)</span><span>)</span>
 *   <span>Event that was organised within this theme:</span> <span class="c2">[Open Bike Data & Mapping with OpenStreetMap](https://www.eventbrite.com/e/open-bike-data-mapping-with-openstreetmap-registration-34806438996)</span>
 *   <span>The</span> <span class="c2">[Brussels government's mobility department](http://mobility.brussels/)</span>